airbytehq/airbyte/airbyte-ci/connectors/metadata_service/lib/README.md

 ```

 ### Promote Connector Version to Latest
 This will promote the specified connector version to the latest version in the registry.
-This is useful for testing a connector prerelease version in your development bucket before promoting it to the latest version in the registry.
+This is useful for creating a mocked registry in which a prerelease connector is treated as if it was already published.

 _💡 Note: A prerequisite is you have [gsutil](https://cloud.google.com/storage/docs/gsutil) installed and have run `gsutil auth login`_